Table of Contents

-Twins…. just the mention of the word often triggers an immediate curiosity and fascination into what causes the creation of two tiny babies in a single pregnancy.
+Twins.
+Just the mention of the word often triggers an immediate curiosity and fascination into what causes the creation of two tiny babies in a single pregnancy.

-I’m sure there have been many bets placed on how twins are created and the well-known wives tale that twins ‘skip’ a generation has newlyweds either excitedly hoping or secretly dreading starting a family.
+I’m sure there have been many bets placed on how twins are created.
+You may have heard of the well-known wives tale that twins ‘skip’ a generation has newlyweds either excitedly hoping or secretly dreading starting a family.

-So… how are twins created?
+So… how are twins made?
 Is it genetic or just a random twist of nature?

 Types of twins

-Firstly, we have to talk about the two types of twins – Identical (monozygotic) and Fraternal (dizygotic), as twins can either be created from one egg (monozygotic) or two (dizygotic).
+Firstly, we have to talk about the two types of twins.
+These are Identical (monozygotic) and Fraternal (dizygotic).
+Twins are either be created from one egg (monozygotic) or two (dizygotic).

 Fraternal Twins (dizygotic)